Ed94/gencpp/gen_c_library/Readme.md

 `GEN_RESOLVED_FUNCTION_CALL` is an empty define, its just to indicate that its intended to expand to a function call.

-To see the thea actual macro definitions used: [generic_macros.h](./components/generic_macros.h) has them.
-They'll be injected right after the usual macros are positioned in the header file.
+To see the the actual macro definitions used - see: [generic_macros.h](./components/generic_macros.h).
+They'll be injected right after the usual macros in the generated header file.